spcourse/transformation/health-code-violations-2/10 HealthCode.md

     req = requests.get(url, params=params, headers=headers)

-> Note that most APIs only allow you to send a limited amount of requests every day (in this case 5000 every day).
+> Note that most APIs only allow you to send a limited amount of requests every day (in this case 500 every day).
 Instead of re-running the code every time you change or add something, try to create separate cells that you only have to run once.
-This will prevent you from accidentally getting blocked for the rest of the day (although this is unlikely to happen).
+This will prevent you from accidentally getting blocked for the rest of the day.

 Write a program to actively monitor Yelp for **50** new restaurants in Seattle which get reviews that contain words from your top most indicative words for